ibm-cloud-docs/vpc/bare_metal_server_network.md

 ### Example vSphere network topology
 {: #bare-metal-servers-example-vmotion-topology}

-To create a simple topology use the following steps:
+To create a simple topology, use the following steps:

 1. On each bare metal server, check that you did the following actions.